Credit transfers doctoral education

 What is credit transfer?

-What credits may be transferred at doctoral level?
+What credits may be transferred?

 Doctoral students are entitled to transfer the credits awarded for the following (in accordance with chap.
 6, sections 6 and 7 of the Higher Education Ordinance):

 - Courses studied at a Swedish or European higher education institution